How to Learn English by Yourself: 12 Useful Tips

 If you forget a word you learned from the song, just start singing!
 It will probably come back to you.

 7. Watch YouTube, TV Shows and Movies

-Children’s materials can be easy and fun, but you might still want something more engaging (interesting).
+Children’s materials and listening to music can be easy and fun, but you might still want something more engaging (interesting).